Writing—the core of all great communication

 English—a four-year bachelor of arts degree with an emphasis one of two areas:

-Language Arts Education—a four-year bachelor of science degree - Guide PDF
+Language Arts Education—a four-year bachelor of science degree - 2019-2020 Guide

 Writer and author